 Third Party Enclosures

 Without a doubt, there are others out there with way more expertise than me in designing custom enclosures for electronic gear.
 Neil, G7UFO, is one of them.
 He has designed a nice 3D enclosure for the Dial.
 He offers printed enclosures or complete, assembled Dial units on his Shopify shop.
-He’ll even share his STL files for others to print for non-commercial use.
+He’s even shared his STL files for others to print for non-commercial use at Printables.
 UK and EU customers can save on shipping when ordering from his shop.

 If you’re a 3D designer and want to design, or have designed an enclosure for the Dial, send me your ideas and photos.
 I’ll add them to my site.
 I’d love to have some community involvement on the Dial’s design.